Michael Phelps Enjoys Rare Night Out With Gorgeous Wife Nicole Johnson

 —Zayn Malik caught up with Rita Ora at the Fifty Shades Darker premiere after party at 71Above in downtown L.A.

-—Diplo and Nas performed at Rolling Stone’s party ahead of the Super Bowl sponsored by Old Camp Whiskey at the Museum of Fine Arts in Houston.
+—Diplo and Nas performed at Rolling Stone’s party ahead of the Super Bowl sponsored by Budweiser and Mercedes-Benz at the Museum of Fine Arts in Houston.

 —Jenny McCarthy and Donnie Wahlberg looked very much in love while hosting the Leather & Laces Super Bowl party at Hughes Manor in Houston.